GabrielGomez9898/Tesis-2022-10/README.md

 > Keep in mind that only the master functionaries are able to manage users

 > Keep also in mind that when the software is going to be released to production we will create a genesis functionary that will start to add the other users to the system.

+## **Visión Civil API**
+If you want to consume our API, in order to understand how all of our endpoints work, copy all the content of [the .yaml format API documentation file](VisionCivilAPI-Documentation.yml) and paste the content onto [the online Swagger Editor](https://editor.swagger.io/).

 ## **How to support the project**
 If you are interested in supporting the project start by reading the documentation in order to understand how both the Front-end and Back-end are structured, which languages and workflow do we work with and many other things.